Healthy lifestyle choices

 - Quit smoking (or never start smoking).

-Adapted from the American Cancer Society’s Diet and Physical Activity Guidelines for Cancer Prevention and the U.S. Surgeon General’s Report on Smoking [26,352,543].
+Adapted from the American Cancer Society’s Diet and Physical Activity Guidelines for Cancer Prevention, the U.S. Surgeon General’s Report on Smoking and the American Cancer Society/American Society of Clinical Oncology Breast Cancer Survivorship Care Guideline [26,330,366].

 * Being physically active, achieving and maintaining a healthy weight, limiting alcohol and to a lesser degree, eating fruits and vegetables and not smoking are linked to a lower risk of breast cancer.
-Other guidelines are good for your overall health and may help lower the risk of other types of cancer.
+Other guidelines are good for your overall health and may be linked to a lower risk of other types of cancer.

 Learn more about diet and breast cancer.

 Some people prefer to eat organic foods.
-However, people who eat organic meat, dairy, fruits and vegetables don’t appear to have a lower risk of breast cancer than people who don’t eat organic foods [26,353].
+However, people who eat organic meat, dairy, fruits and vegetables do not appear to have a lower risk of breast cancer than people who don’t eat organic foods [26,367].

 Organic meat and dairy